Increased eligibility for influenza vaccinations – more winter pressure?

 Collaboration and Community Response

 This coming winter season will see the largest ever flu vaccination programme, and the RCGP report states that it is essential that the LMCs and pharmacies work together in their local community and plan when and where clinics will be held, to ensure that as many people are vaccinated as possible, and as soon as possible.
 IT systems should be up to date so that patient records are easily accessed between them.

 Whilst protecting the vulnerable is imperative, it is hoped that the vaccine can continue to be rolled out to everyone over the age of 50 later in the year, should supply of vaccines be readily available.
 Hopefully, this system will all run smoothly and any potential pressure on the NHS can be alleviated.
 There is also consideration being undertaken for care home workers, another part of our healthcare system that suffered greatly during the first outbreak of Covid-19.

-Will the flu vaccine be successful?
+Will the influenza vaccination be successful?